Vision problems of school-age children

 Sensitivity to light and/or excessive tearing

 Closing one eye to read, watch TV or see better

 Avoiding activities which require near vision, such as reading or homework, or distance vision, such as participating in sports or other recreational activities

 Complaining of headaches or tired eyes

-Receiving lower results than usual
+Receiving lower than usual marks at school

 DON'T LET POOR VISION HOLD YOUR CHILD BACK: Find an optometrist near you and book an appointment.